openid/fapi/fapi-2_0-attacker-model.md

 ## A1 — Web attacker

+This is the standard web attacker model.
+The attacker:

-Standard web attacker model.
-Can send and receive messages just like any other party controlling one or more endpoints on the internet.
-Can participate in protocols flows as a normal user.
-Can use arbitrary tools (e.g., browser developer tools, custom software, local interception proxies) on their own endpoints to tamper with messages and assemble new messages.
-Can send links to honest users that are then visited by these users.
+ - can send and receive messages just like any other party controlling one or more endpoints on the internet,
+ - can participate in protocols flows as a normal user,
+ - can use arbitrary tools (e.g., browser developer tools, custom software, local interception proxies) on their own endpoints to tamper with messages and assemble new messages,
+ - can send links to honest users that are then visited by these users.

 This means that the web attacker has the ability to cause arbitrary requests from users' browsers, as long as the contents are known to the attacker.

-Cannot intercept or block messages sent between other parties, and cannot break cryptography unless the attacker has learned the respective decryption keys.
+The attacker cannot intercept or block messages sent between other parties, and cannot break cryptography unless the attacker has learned the respective decryption keys.
 Deviating from the common web attacker model, A1 cannot play the role of a legitimate authorization server in the ecosystem (see A1a).

 ## A1a — Web Attacker (participating as authorization server)

-Like the web attacker A1, but can also participate as an authorization server in the ecosystem.
+This is a variant of the web attacker A1, but this attacker can also participate as an authorization server in the ecosystem.

 Note that this authorization server can reuse/replay messages it has received from honest authorization servers and can send users to endpoints of honest authorization servers.

 ## A2 — Network attacker

-Controls the whole network (like a rogue WiFi access point or any other compromised network node).
-Can intercept, block, and tamper with messages intended for other people, but cannot break cryptography unless the attacker has learned the respective decryption keys.
+This attacker controls the whole network (like a rogue WiFi access point or any other compromised network node).
+This attacker can intercept, block, and tamper with messages intended for other people, but cannot break cryptography unless the attacker has learned the respective decryption keys.

 Note: Most attacks that are exclusive to this kind of attacker can be defended against by using transport layer protection like TLS.

 ## Attacker at the authorization endpoint: A3a — read authorization request  {#attacker_a3}

-The capabilities of the web attacker, but can also read the authorization request sent in the front channel from a user's browser to the authorization server.
+This attacker is assumed to have the capabilities of the web attacker, but it can also read the authorization request sent in the front channel from a user's browser to the authorization server.

 This might happen on mobile operating systems (where apps can register for URLs), on all operating systems through the browser history, or due to Cross-Site Scripting on the authorization server.
 There have been cases where anti-virus software intercepts TLS connections and stores/analyzes URLs.

 **Note:** An attacker that can read the authorization response is not considered here, as, with current browser technology, such an attacker